 Non-hazardous waste mainly consists of paper waste which is generated from daily office operation.
 The Group takes initiative to reduce waste by formulating effective measures.
-Generally, we have engaged qualified recycling companies to collect and handle the waste in accordance to the Prevention and Control of Environmental Pollution by Solid Wastes in the PRC《中華人民共和國固體廢物污染環境防治法》 and the Waste Disposal Ordinance (Cap.
+Generally, we have engaged qualified recycling companies to collect and handle the waste in accordance to the Prevention and Control of Environmental Pollution by Solid Wastes in the PRC《中華人民共和國固體廢物污染環境防治法》and the Waste Disposal Ordinance (Cap.
 354) in Hong Kong.
 The major source of our non-hazardous waste is paper waste.

-With the aim to reduce the amount of waste generated, the Group endeavours to cultivate environmental awareness among employees.
-We actively promote electronic communication instead of paper use.
-We also encourage our employees to consider environmental-friendly printing such as double-sided printing and copying.
-Moreover, we encourage employees to reuse single sided non-confidential print out.
-Also, we distribute stationeries to employees when needed and reuse stationeries to the largest extent.
+In an effort to minimize waste generation, the Group is dedicated to fostering environmental awareness among employees.
+We proactively promote electronic communication as an alternative to paper usage.
+Additionally, we encourage environmentally friendly printing practices such as double-sided printing and copying.
+Furthermore, we encourage employees to reuse single-sided non-confidential printouts.
+We also provide stationery to employees on an as-needed basis and prioritize the reuse of stationery whenever possible.